Jao-6/Network-visualization-stack/README.md

 ## Step 1 - Get the ELK stack working
+We got the ELK stack workig by using pre made dockerfile from the repository [docker-quick-elastic-netflow](https://github.com/arktronic/docker-quick-elastic-netflow).
 ## Step 2 - Configure router
 ## Step 3 - Generate traffic on the network
 ## Step 4 - Finish ELK stack setup